thalesgomest/globo.com/README.md

 * **GENERAL**
     - [x] Use an **Encode Sans** font on the page.
     - [x] All news must be links.
-It is not necessary to link to the real pages, it could be a fake link (like `https://globo.com`)
+It is not necessary to link to the real pages, it could be a fake link.

 * **BONUS**
     - [x] Apply responsive design using media query